What Is “Practicing With Problems”?

 The idea of “practicing with problems” is adapted from “dharma practice”, which means the ongoing application of Buddhadharma in one’s everyday life experience.
 To “practice with” in a more generic sense means simply to systematically engage in self-reflection about our subjective experience.
 Practice in this sense is a method for relating to our troublesome problems and circumstances by bringing deliberate and focused attention to understanding what is going on with us.

 One particular method which is useful in practicing with problems is that of “Inquiry”.
 Simply stated, “Inquiry” means to formulate a personal question and then listen ongoingly for whatever answers may emerge.
 To inquire is to “live in” the question of something, simply staying as receptively alert as possible to whatever answers may emerge in the mind, body, and/or in events of life.
-Inquiry is NOT trying to figure something out or make something happen.
+Inquiry is NOT an intellectual process, nor a process of trying to figure something out or make something happen.
 It is a process of ALLOWING wisdom to unfold.

 I have found it interesting to reflect on the idea that “?” is part of the basic grammar of the mind. “?” launches a process of looking for answers.